 Spend some time learning the significance of each item on the seder plate.
 Understanding the symbolism not only enriches the seder experience but can also lead you and your guests to create new interpretations.

-Did you know that the descendents of Abraham, Isaac and Jacob weren’t the only people to leave Egypt with Moses?
+Did you know that the descendants of Abraham, Isaac, and Jacob weren’t the only people to leave Egypt with Moses?
 Yes, even in ancient times there were others who chose to throw in their lot with the Israelites.
 Together they witnessed the splitting of the sea and together they walked safely across on dry ground.

 Every generation before us has expanded the story with references to other times of slavery, added new customs and traditions.
-No need to be a slave to the past!
-Learn the basics and customize your seder!
+So, what’re you waiting for?
+It’s time to set the table.